dcunited001/dcunited001.github.io/_posts/2017-09-22-speed-of-thought-illusion-of-separation.md

 Sociophysical systems exhibit a wide array of behavior that can be modeled with physics metaphors.
-From atop a ziggurat in Sumeria or Mesoamerica, some of the basic sociophysical mechanics emerge visibily as patterns of interaction in crowds.
+From atop a ziggurat in Sumeria or Mesoamerica, some of the basic sociophysical mechanics emerge visibly as patterns of interaction in crowds.
 The movement of people in a mall have a temperature, as they do at wider geographic scales.
 Density and temperature correlate with interest and intent.
-Moreover, the temperature and density of the group yields more connections and a faster rate of information diffusion.
+Moreover, both the temperature and density of the group yield more connections and a faster rate of information diffusion.

 #### A Change In Elevation Results in a Change in Perspective.
 Here, It Is A Dimensional Reduction